Playing favorites is one of the most damaging problems in any group of people.

 - Know your people

-Take an interest in knowing what your employees like to do after the office hours, about their family members and show them that you care.
+Take an interest in knowing what your employees like to do after office hours, about their family members, and show them that you care.
 Relating to their time can help you to have an easier time relating to them professionally.
-It will again go both ways- helping your employees know what you are outside the office and remove confusions about favoritism in the workplace.
+Again, it will go both ways- helping your employees know what you are outside the office and remove confusions about favoritism in the workplace.

 - Introduce them to the benefits

 Benefits can be as simple as giving them a day off for staying up late the previous day or offering the opportunity to come late the next day.
 Remember, time can be as valuable as money.
-If you want someone to be extraordinary, let them know that these benefits are for all who go that extra mile.
+If you want someone to be extraordinary, let them know that these unique treatments are for all who go that extra mile and do good work.

 - Appreciate in words